lilith645/Diablo-Revived/README.md

-# Refined Edition
+# Diablo: Revived
-> How is this different from base DevilutionX?
+> What is Diablo: Revived?

+Diablo: Revived is a fork of [DevilutionX](https://github.com/diasurgical/devilutionX) that adds many quality of life (QOL) improvements while staying true to the original Diablo.
+It was born when two friends wanted to play Diablo again, but couldn't find a vanilla multiplayer experience, with QOL improvements, that could run natively on Linux.

+> What platforms are supported?

-The Refined Edition includes many QOL patches whilst staying true to the original DevilutionX and will always support for Linux, Mac and Windows.
+Diablo: Revived will always support the same platforms as DevilutionX, i.e. Linux, Mac, and Windows.

 > Can I play Hellfire?

-Yes, you can compile hellfire and play with all the QOL patches that DevilutionX Refined provides.
+Yes, but you will need to compile with the flag '-DHELLFIRE=ON' and add hellfire.mpq, hfmonk.mpq, hfmusic.mpq. and hfvoice.mpq to the same directory as the DevilutionX executable.

+> What makes Diablo: Revived different from [Infernity](https://github.com/qndel/Infernity)?

+- Based on the latest version of DevilutionX as of 02/11/2020 (that's November for you 'Muricans).
+- Supports Linux, Mac, and Windows.
+- No additional difficulty level or the additional items found therein.
+- Fewer changes overall, but several QOL improvements not featured in Infernity.

+None of this is to say that Diablo: Revived is a better mod.
+Infernity is a fantastic vanilla-like experience, and you should try it and decide which mod you prefer for yourself.

+You can find Infernity (here)[https://github.com/qndel/Infernity].

-# QOL Patches
+# Global QOL Changes

-- Fast run in town.
+- Increased walking speed in town by 100%
-- Shared xp.
-- xp bar.
+- Added XP bar (mouse hover to see current XP and XP required for next level)
-- Max Gold increased to 10000.
+- Max gold pile size increased to 50,000
-- Items and Gold don't drop on death.
-- Unique colour for each player on minimap.
-- Gold picks itself up when you walk on it.
-- Projectiles can now break barrels.
+- Automatically pick up gold by walking over it
-- When playing as rogue, traps are highlighted.
+- When playing as a Rogue, traps are automatically highlighted
-- Pressing 'Alt' key highlights items.
+- Pressing 'alt' key highlights ground items
-- Holding left click on enemy continuously attacks.
+- Holding left click while attacking now attacks continuously
+- Projectiles can now break barrels
-- Level up noise.
+- A triumphant sound now plays on level up
-- Fixed Friendly Fire.
-- Weapon swap (Press X).
-- Gain max HP and Mana when talking to Pepin.
+- Added alternate weapon sets, swap by pressing X
+- Pepin now restores both life and mana
-- Pressing escape when any window is open now closes the window instead of bringing up the game menu.
+- Pressing escape when any window is open now closes all windows insead of bringing up the game menu
+- Enemy health bar and type displayed on mouse hover
+- Automap minimum zoom level increased

+# Multiplayer QOL Changes
+- Items and gold no longer drop on death
+- Other players are now visible on automap, each with a unique colour
+- XP from slain monsters given to all players equally (not split)
+- Removed friendly fire

 # TODO
+Add a config file that allows players to customise their experience, including options to:

+- [ ] Change the max size of gold piles (with fair warning)
+- [ ] Change the amount of XP shared between players
-- [ ] Option for Gold pickup evenly distrubuted between all players.
+- [ ] Distribute gold evenly among all players
-- [ ] Option to enable Item and Gold drop on death.
+- [ ] Allow Pepin to restore life and mana automatically when spoken to like Adria in Diablo II

+... and options to toggle:

-- [ ] Option to disable automatic gold pickup.
+- [ ] Items and gold dropping on death
+- [ ] Friendly fire
-- [ ] Option to disable Rogue trap highligh.
+- [ ] Rogue trap highlighting
-- [ ] Option to disable automatic hp and mana refill when talking to pepin.
+- [ ] Auto gold pick up
+- [ ] Projectiles destroying barrels
+- [ ] Level up sound

-# How To Play:
+# How to Play:
- - Build from source
+- Build from source (precompiled releases to come in future)
 - Copy diabdat.mpq from your CD or GoG installation (or [extract it from the GoG installer](https://github.com/diasurgical/devilutionX/wiki/Extracting-the-DIABDAT.MPQ-from-the-GoG-installer)) to the DevilutionX install folder or data folder; make sure it is all lowercase.
 The DevilutionX install folder is the one that contains the DevilutionX executable.
 The data folder path may differ depending on OS version and security settings, but will normally be as follows:
     - macOS `~/Library/Application Support/diasurgical/devilution`
     - Linux `~/.local/share/diasurgical/devilution/`
     - Windows `C:\Users\[username]\AppData\Roaming\diasurgical\devilution`
 - Install [SDL2](https://www.libsdl.org/download-2.0.php), [SDL2_mixer](https://www.libsdl.org/projects/SDL_mixer/) and [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/) (included in macOS and Windows releases):
     - Ubuntu/Debian/Rasbian `sudo apt-get install libsdl2-ttf-2.0-0 libsdl2-mixer-2.0-0`
 - Run `./devilutionx`

 # Building from Source
 <details><summary>Linux</summary>